Anticks/FoodTrucker/README.md

 ## Usage

-A FoodTruck CSV is already included at the path `priv/repo/data/` To ingest CSV run the ingestion tool using a data migration:
+A FoodTruck CSV is already included at the path `priv/repo/data/` To ingest CSV run the ingestion tool in `iex` using a data migration:

 ```
  FoodTrucker.Release.migrate_data()